E2.8 Use appropriate non-standard units to measure area, and explain the effect that gaps and overlaps have on accuracy.

 Skill: Use Appropriate Non-standard Units to Measure Area, and Explain the Effect That Gaps and Overlaps Have on Accuracy

 According to Van de Walle and Lovin (2008), it is important to make room for estimation in measurement activities because estimation focuses on the attribute to be measured and knowledge of procedures.
-For example, estimating the area of a book cover using playing cards or post-it notes requires first thinking about what area means and then visualizing a way to use the cards or post-it notes as a unit of area.
+For example, estimating the area of a book cover using playing cards or sticky notes requires first thinking about what area means and then visualizing a way to use the cards or sticky notes as a unit of area.

 In the primary grades, fundamental concepts are essential to the development of the understanding of measurable attributes.